gboban/coursera_getting_and_cleaning_data/README.md

 * Output of analysis is saved into "ds_avg.txt" file and kept inside ds_avg vriable in R environment.

 * To run script, open it in Rstudio and run it.

+* For explanation of output file structure (columns), please refer to CodeBook.md